 Russia resumes gas supplies to China

-“Scheduled maintenance works on the Power of Siberia gas pipeline has been finished,” the company said in a statement released via its Telegram channel.
+“Scheduled maintenance work on the Power of Siberia gas pipeline has been finished,” the company said in a statement released via its Telegram channel.
 “Gas transportation, as planned, has been resumed today.”

-Gazprom started pumping gas to China via the 3,000km (1,864-mile) pipeline in 2019 as part of a 30-year deal with China National Petroleum Corporation (CNPC) five years earlier.
-The $400-billion deal was Gazprom’s biggest agreement ever.
+Gazprom started pumping gas to China via the 3,000km (1,864-mile) pipeline in 2019 as part of a 30-year deal with China National Petroleum Corporation (CNPC).
+The $400-billion deal was Gazprom’s largest ever agreement.

 The capacity of the Power of Siberia, also known as the eastern route, is 61 billion cubic meters of gas per year, including 38 billion cubic meters for export.